-Mutual funds offer an excellent way to make some money in the stock market without being subject to the roller-coaster ups and downs which can result from buying stock in only a few companies.
+Mutual funds offer an excellent way for investors to make some money in the stock market while generally avoiding being subject to the roller coaster of ups and downs that can result from buying stock in only a few companies.
 Mutual funds are a particularly good way for new investors or less interested investors to begin investing in the market because they relieve you of the need to become an expert stock trader; instead of you calling the shots with stocks and trying to beat the stock market, they are guided by the knowledge of a professional fund manager.
 In a way, you could think of mutual funds as investments for dummies — though you’d be no dummy to give them a shot.

 Just what are mutual funds, anyway?
-A mutual fund is one single investment product you can buy shares in, which is made up of a carefully-chosen collection of stocks in many different companies.
+A mutual fund is one single investment product you can buy shares in that is made up of a carefully chosen portfolio or collection of stocks in many different companies.
 Some funds also contain bonds and other kinds of investments as well as stocks, and each fund has been assembled by someone with expert knowledge.
-The components of a mutual fund are chosen carefully to balance each other out, so that you have the best possible chance of seeing some profit from your investment — a strategy also known as diversification.
-Because the stock market bounces around quite a bit from week to week, it’s usually a good idea to plan to keep your money in a mutual fund for at least three years.
-Most of the stocks in the mutual fund will gain in value over the long term.
-Mutual funds have managers who carefully watch the behavior of each component in the fund, and use their expertise to decide about buying and selling these individual stocks in order to keep the whole fund on a good path to achieve the best return for your money.
+The components of a mutual fund are chosen carefully to balance each other out so that you have the best possible chance of seeing some profit from your investment — a strategy also known as diversification.
+Because the stock market bounces around quite a bit from week to week, it’s usually a good idea to plan to keep your money in a mutual fund for at least three years after you invest.
+Generally, most of the stocks in a mutual fund will gain in value over the long term.
+Mutual funds have managers who carefully watch the behavior of each component in the fund and use their expertise to decide about buying and selling individual stocks in order to keep the whole fund on a good path to achieve the best return for your money.

-Mutual funds come in a whole range of different types and categories – far more than we can cover in this short overview of investing in mutual funds for dummies.
+Mutual funds come in a whole range of different types and categories — far more than we can cover in this short overview of investing in mutual funds for dummies.
 If you love learning about the world of investing, you can become deeply knowledgeable about the world of mutual funds.
 For starters, you can learn how to use a free mutual fund screener such as the one offered by Morningstar.

 Alternatively, you can spend a bit of money consulting a financial advisor who doesn’t represent a particular fund.
 He or she will give you objective information about good mutual funds, meaning which ones you would be smart to be buying.
 The main characteristics that investors use to compare different funds are:

 Their track record: How profitable has the fund been historically?